What Causes Low Back Pain In Women

 Stress reduction shouldn’t be an afterthought.
 Techniques like mindfulness (a method in which one focuses one’s full attention only on the present, experiencing thoughts, feelings, and sensations but not judging them) can lower stress which, in turn, can reduce the perception of pain.
 Don’t overlook the stress-pain connection.
 Many women have discovered it’s very real.

-Earlier we referred to a standing chair, and we as a company have researched the marketplace to source an excellent offer.
-The LeanRite Elite is an ergonomic standing chair designed to prevent back pain.
+Earlier we referred to a standing chair, and have researched the marketplace to source an excellent offer.

 If you are one of the many thousands of women who “make do” with a chair when working in an office or even when preparing food at home, then it may be worth investigating this unusual but very effective alternative.